-- Learning Equality offers a 401(k) plan and contributes 3%, regardless of the amount you contribute, to help you plan for your future.
+- Learning Equality offers a 401(k) plan with a 3% contribution, regardless of the amount you contribute, to help you plan for your future.

 - We support flexible working schedules.
 We ask all teammates to make sure their working hours partially overlap with continental US time zones, for ease of collaboration, and besides that you can choose what works best for you.

 - We provide 5 weeks paid vacation, 13 paid holidays, and 4 months paid parental leave for parents of any gender, whether you’re a biological, adoptive, or foster parent.

 - Remote Work

 - We are a distributed team and collaborate online through Slack and video meetings, and other online communication tools.
 We provide up to $1000 when you start to help with your initial work from home setup, and we pay for your home internet.

 - We’re a team of life-long learners and we want you to have the workspace set up that is best for you.
 We budget $2,400 a year per employee to a Constant Improvement fund.
 You can decide whether to use this budget to upgrade your physical WFH space, purchase technological tools to support your work, continue to develop through reading or perhaps attend a webinar to learn alongside peers.

 At Learning Equality we work towards a world where everyone can achieve their full potential through access to quality education.
 To achieve this goal we seek and support a diverse team representative of the cultures and ethnicities, genders and sexual orientations, religious beliefs and abilities that are reflective of our global community of users.
 We are passionate about diversity because it brings strength, creativity, perspective and joy to our team.